kai63001/screenshotapi.dev/frontend/src/routes/docs/screenshot/Blog.md

 ## Element HTML
 - **Variable Name:** `element`
 - **Description:** Use the `element` variable to specify the HTML element you want to capture in the screenshot.
-To select a specific element, you can right-click on it and choose 'Copy Selector' in the inspector.
+To select a specific element, right-click on it and choose 'Copy Selector' in the inspector.
 Then, set the value of `element` to the copied selector.
-This allows you to focus on capturing a specific element rather than the entire page.
+This allows you to focus on capturing a specific element instead of the entire page.
-- **Usage:** Specify the image quality as a percentage.
-- **Usage for element:** Use the `element` variable to specify the HTML element you want to capture in the screenshot.
-To select a specific element, you can right-click on it and choose 'Copy Selector' in the inspector.
+- **Usage:** Use the `element` variable to specify the HTML element you want to capture in the screenshot.
+To select a specific element, right-click on it and choose 'Copy Selector' in the inspector.
 Then, set the value of `element` to the copied selector.
-This allows you to focus on capturing a specific element rather than the entire page.
+This allows you to focus on capturing a specific element instead of the entire page.
 - **Example:** `element=body>div>main>section`